raisemarketplace/ground-control/docs/guides/3-GettingStartedMore.md

 // ...
 ```

 Use immutable a lot?
-Let's add an app-level serializer, to make things a bit faster.
+Let's add an app-level serializer, to make things a bit smoother.

 *components/AsyncComponent3.js*
 ```javascript